The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 Total Expenses: $117.15

-So far, we have put a little less than 20% of what we made back into the blog (towards fees, services, etc.).
-We are pretty frugal spenders, too.
+So far, I’ve put a little less than 20% of what we made back into the blog (towards fees, services, etc.).
+I’m a pretty frugal spenders.
 For example, instead of paying for a monthly subscription to Convertkit we use Mailerlite‘s free plan while we learn the email marketing ropes.

 BIG Blogging Takeaways from October